mqtlam/cs550/edu.osu.graphics.project2/src/README.txt

 (Note that the shader files have been unaltered from the original assignment #2 shader files.)

-Then compile and run.
+Then compile using Visual Studio and run.

 ----------------
 Running in Linux
 ----------------

-Similar to Windows instructions, except use the linux files from the Resources page.
+Similar to Windows instructions.
 Must comment out the line #define USE_WINDOWS in all .cpp files in the src/ directory.

-Then compile and run.
+Then compile using make and run.